 Students gain experience working on projects alongside Beeck staff and fellows, including seasoned practitioners from the public, private, and social sectors.
-While each position varies depending on the portfolio and project, each involves substantive work and often includes research, writing, project management, and programmatic support.
+While each position varies depending on the portfolio and project, each involves substantive work and often includes a combination of research, writing, project management, and programmatic support.

-In addition to the project-based experience, our Student Analyst program builds community and teaches reflection while providing professional development opportunities through mentorship and workshops.
-Students participate in our program onboarding and orientation, weekly reflection dialogues, workshops, and team-building activities and receive mentorship concurrent to their day-to-day responsibilities within our portfolios.
+In addition to the project-based experience, our Student Analyst program builds community and teaches reflection, while providing professional development opportunities through mentorship and workshops.
+Students participate in our program onboarding and orientation, weekly reflection dialogues, workshops, team-building activities, and receive mentorship, concurrent to their day-to-day responsibilities within our portfolios.

 Who is eligible?

 During the academic year, currently enrolled undergraduate and graduate students from every school at Georgetown University are eligible to apply.
-During the summer, we previously welcomed students from various higher education institutions.
+During the summer, we previously welcomed students from a wide variety of higher education institutions.
 In alignment with Georgetown’s COVID-19 pandemic response, we hope to open up our program to other universities in the future.